 Adoptions/Fosters

-All animals arriving at the Bill Atkinson Animal Welfare Center are scanned for a microchip, and then held for three days to allow owners an opportunity to be reunited with their lost pet.
+All animals are scanned for a microchip and then held between three to 10 days (depending on ownership) before becoming available for adoption.
+This allows lost pets an opportunity to be reunited with their owners.
 All adoptions or fosters are handled on a first-come/first-served basis; there are no phone holds.

 Adoption Fees